September 23, 2022

 - Other responsibilities and key result areas will be assigned as required

-- Minimum MS in physics or electrical engineering, or related field.
+- JD, preferably in IP, and an MS in Physics, Electrical Engineering, or a related field.
 PhD preferred.

 - Minimum five years of experience drafting, filing and prosecuting patent applications